What is ECS8.5?:

 Each team gets 4 hours to try to pass as many of the songs on the list for the team's respective

 division.
+Each member must pass at least one song.
 Score does not matter.
 Each song counts only one time, so there's no reason to replay

 anything.
 You may change out whoever is playing at any time, provided it is not during a song.